jpradocueva/requirements/draft/templates/EEP0013-Requirement_Proposal_Template.md

 EF            |                                                       |           |       |               |       |          |     |

 # Proposals
-These are the EEP Proposals that derived from these Requirements
+These are the EEP Proposals that derived from these Requirements:

 EEP     | Headline                                     | WGs                    |TSC |
 --------|----------------------------------------------|------------------------|----|